khofstadter/enhancingaudiodescription.com/_posts/2025-06-26-internship-5.md

 description: We're excited to offer an internship opportunity titled 'Post-Production Sound Intern', with Nina Hartstone, an Academy Award-winning sound supervisor.
 date:   2025-06-25
 image:  '/images/2025-06-26-internship-5.webp'
-image-alt: 'Computer screen with video editing software.'
+image-alt: 'Computer screen with sound editing software and speakers on the side.'
 tags:   [internship, hiring]
 ---